-Summer tarts are a favorite of ours.
+Summer tarts are a favorite of mine.
 They are light little meals that go perfectly with a salad and glass of wine.
 As well they are delicious using any sort of vegetables; squash, fennel, potatoes and in this case summer tomatoes.
 Get creative.
 Run with the possibilities.

 For Summer Fest this week we are talking tomato.
 Tomatoes have been exceptionally delicious this summer and we have been enjoying them very often.
-They are wonderful in salads, soups, chutneys, jams and tarts.
+They are wonderful in salads, soups, chutneys, jams, and tarts.
 Enjoy them roasted, grilled and baked.
 Try stuffing them with a favorite tuna salad or even crab.

-I make a couple versions of a summer tomato tart.
+I make a couple of versions of a summer tomato tart.
 One has a custard base, and this particular recipe has a savory pastry crust and is filled with tangy goat cheese.
 To make a savory herbed crust, knead a handful of fresh herbs into the dough.
-Use whatever kind tickles your fancy.
+Use whatever tickles your fancy.
 I used fresh rosemary and verbena, which went really well with the goat cheese and tomatoes.
 I used an assortment of cherry tomatoes, yellow, orange, red, and brandy colored to make the tart “pretty”.
 During baking, the tomatoes burst and their sweet juices mingle with the tangy goat cheese.
 It is heaven.
-Be sure to let the tart sit for 15 minutes, you want it to settle as well it is wonder served slightly warm.
+Be sure to let the tart sit for 15 minutes, you want it to settle as well it is wonderful served slightly warm.